Contact Center Best Practices: How to Fill The Gap Between Good and Great in Outsourced CX

 Inflexible Staffing Model

-If the outsourced contact center experiences hiring struggles to relocate resources during peak season or demand, it is not the flexible model you need.
-It should scale up and down very quickly without any impact on service quality as required.
+If the outsourced contact center struggles to hire or relocate resources during peak seasons or periods of high demand, it is not the flexible model you need.
+It should scale up and down quickly without impacting service quality, as required.

 Non-adaptive

-If the BPO is slow or takes time to shift its strategy or follow customer expectations, it is a danger to your business.
-Being adaptable and flexible is crucial; failing to do so will jeopardize your success.
+If the BPO is slow to adapt its strategy or to meet customer expectations, it poses a risk to your business.
+Adaptability and flexibility are crucial; failing to do so will jeopardize your success.

 Lack of Communication and Transparency

 The BPO should openly discuss the struggles and glitches in their work.
 They should discuss how to manage new emerging challenges and keep up with business needs.
-They can’t be trusted to solve these issues in time if they aren’t talking about it.
+They can’t be trusted to resolve these issues on time if they aren’t discussing them.

 Delayed Response

-We need quick response times and contingency planning in times of crisis and unexpected changes.
+We need quick response times and contingency planning during crises and unexpected changes.
 Any delays can cause disruptions, customer dissatisfaction, or reputational damage.
 A good BPO should have agile systems to respond quickly, communicate proactively, and adapt operations without compromising service quality.

 THEY SHARE IDEAS YOU DIDN’T ASK FOR